Posted on: 1st Sep 2014

 It’s that time of year again: Summer is now officially over and those little hell-raisers are finally going back to school!

 If you’re a parent and you’ve relaxed your children’s routines during the holidays, you'll probably find yourself having to go back to much stricter hours of bath time and bed time.
-Getting your little treasures to readopt this regime can sometimes be hellish, but here a few tips from a fellow parent that might help:
+Getting your little treasures to readopt this regime can sometimes be hellish, but here are a few tips from a fellow parent that might help:

 1. Bath Time = Fun Time